Industry Pulse: The latest construction data and statistics

 While often revised in subsequent months, construction spending figures each month from the U.S. Commerce Department examine the private and public construction sectors.
 Within the private sector, the report tracks single-family residential, multifamily residential and nonresidential.

-- Construction Dive Construction spending soars to 10-year high
+- Construction Dive Construction spending dips in December following post-recession high

 The labor shortage has consistently been a major challenge for construction companies.
 Each month, the Bureau of Labor Statistics releases job gains or losses in the industry and divides the figures into residential and nonresidential sectors.